lightbits/lightbits.github.io/euler2/euler2.markdown

 <!-- todo: interactive puzzle? -->
 ![](../euler/sideways45.png)

-So you could imagine that a fix is to change the model itself, to have a different default orientation, based on what orientation we're currently estimating around.

-If we're around (0,0,0), we use the model with its cover facing the camera.
-But as we get close enough to (0, 90, 0), we switch the model to the one seen from the side.
+So you could imagine that a fix is to change the model itself, to have a different default orientation, based on what orientation we're currently estimating around: If we're around (0,0,0), we use the model with its cover facing the camera.
+But as we get close enough to (0, 90, 0), we switch to the one seen from the side.

-Of course, we don't need to actually store seperate 3D models for each default orientation, since the only difference between them is a constant rotation matrix pre-applied to the 3D coordinates.
+Of course, we don't need to actually store seperate 3D models for each default orientation, since the only difference between them is a constant rotation matrix pre-multiplied to the 3D coordinates in the original model.

 In code, this means we would check which default orientation we are closest to, and calculate the final rotation matrix in one way or another: